jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Cassius.md

 Raised as a noble in a castle.
 His family owned a college in [[Brightwater]].
 The college was taken over by Duke [[Oswald Beaumont]], who smeared the Manath family name and destroyed the institution.

-At some point Cassius become 'entangled' with [[Dunspero Beaumont]] and has maybe even considered marrying her.
+At some point Cassius become 'entangled' with [[Dunsparrow Beaumont]] and has maybe even considered marrying her.
 After breaking into the Beaumont manor with [[Varrick]] and Japheth, Cassius was sent to [[Ironford Prison]].

 ![[IconBard.png|right|150]]
 ## Prior Events